sunnytran/thpark/README.md

 ## To Install and Run
 1. Install PostgreSQL on your computer.
 Create a database called thparkdb, then import the database dump file we provided
 2. Install Node.js (https://nodejs.org/en/)
-3. Open command prompt, and go to the directory you saved the files
+3. Open command prompt, and change the directory to where you saved the repository (where the package.json file is)
 4. Enter "npm install" in the command prompt where the directory the project is to automatically install all packages required
-5. Open the server.js file, starting on line 43, type in your credentials for your localhost database The code should look something like this:
+5. Open the server.js file, starting on line 43, type in your credentials for your localhost database.
+The code should look something like this:
 ```
 const cn = {